bids-standard/bids-specification/src/modality-specific-files/stimuli.md

 <!-- | Tactile | .ros | Robot Operating System program files for tactile stimulation | -->

 If distribution restrictions prevent including the actual stimulus file, the JSON sidecar SHOULD still be present with appropriate metadata describing the stimulus.
-For the stimuli that can be descibed in a table format (such as image datasets), the `stimuli.tsv` and `stimuli.json` files can be used to provide information about the stimuli based on their `stim_id`, and the presence of the stimulus file and JSON sidecar is OPTIONAL.
+For the stimuli that can be described in a table format (such as image datasets), the `stimuli.tsv` and `stimuli.json` files can be used to provide information about the stimuli based on their `stim_id`, and the presence of the stimulus file and JSON sidecar is OPTIONAL.

-The following table describes the REQURIED, RECOMMENDED, and OPTIONAL fields for the `stim-<label>.json` file:
+The following table describes the REQUIRED, RECOMMENDED, and OPTIONAL fields for the `stim-<label>.json` file:

 <!-- This block generates a metadata table.
 These tables are defined in